Watt93/Shopify-to-Odoo/README.md

-Browser-based converter that turns Shopify CSV exports into Odoo-ready .xlsx import files — products, inventory, customers, orders and URL redirects.
+Local converter that turns Shopify CSV exports into Odoo-ready .xlsx import files.
+Products, inventory, customers, orders and URL redirects.

+Download the folder and open the HTML file into your web browser.